Introduction to Stockholders' Equity

 What Is a Corporation?

 Most of the world's largest companies do business as corporations.
-Companies such as Wal-Mart, Exxon Mobil, General Motors, Ford Motor, and General Electric—each with sales in excess of $100 billion annually—are corporations.
+Companies such as Wal-Mart, Amazon, Apple, Exxon Mobil, and CVS Health—each with sales in excess of $200 billion annually—are corporations.
 As opposed to a sole proprietorship or a partnership, a corporation is a business that is recognized by law as a separate legal entity with its own powers, responsibilities, and liabilities.
 Before the owners/managers of a business choose to incorporate their business (become corporations), however, they should examine the advantages and disadvantages of doing so.

 A corporation has several advantages over the sole proprietorship and the partnership form of business.
-The four major advantages are: (1) limited liability, (2) ease in transferring ownership, (3) continuity, and (4) ease in raising money.
+The following are four of the advantages:

 Ease in which owners can sell their ownership interest.
-If the stock is publicly traded, investors can sell their ownership interest in a corporation in a matter of minutes simply by giving instructions to their stockbroker.
+If the stock is publicly traded, investors can sell their ownership interest in a corporation in a matter of minutes simply by giving instructions to their stockbroker or through a computer app.
 If the stock is not publicly traded, the stock certificate can be transferred to another owner by signing a transfer statement.

 Ease in raising money.
 Because of limited liability and the ease of buying/selling shares, it is easy to understand why investors are more attracted to investing in corporations rather than in sole proprietorships or partnerships.
 This investor attraction allows corporations to raise the capital needed to manage and expand their operations.

 Some view the legal complexity of starting and running a corporation to be a disadvantage.
 To incorporate, an application must be filed with and approved by one of the fifty states, and once approved, the corporation must comply with that state's regulations.
-In contrast, a sole proprietorship can be started in minutes, sometimes with nothing more than a tax identification number from the state.
+In contrast, a sole proprietorship can be started in minutes, sometimes with nothing more than opening a business checking account.
 Many of the legal requirements imposed on a corporation do not apply to sole proprietorships.

 The owners of corporations are referred to as stockholders or shareholders, because they hold the shares of stock, which serve as the evidence of their ownership.
-(The term stockholders and shareholders are used interchangeably.
-However, we will use the term stockholders.)
+(The terms stockholders and shareholders are used interchangeably.)

 Because it would be impossible for 30,000 stockholders to sit around a boardroom table and give meaningful input to the direction of their company, the stockholders elect a board of directors as their representatives in the corporation's affairs.
 The board of directors formulates the corporation's policies and appoints officers of the corporation to carry out those policies.
 The board of directors also declares the amount and timing of dividend distributions, if any, to the stockholders.